Mobile Payment Adoption: An Empirical Investigation on Alipay

 The rapid development of mobile technology has introduced a new channel for consumer consumption, in addition to traditional online PC and offline (physical card) payment channels.
-In this paper, we investigate how the mobile payment channel affects other traditional consumption channels.
+In this paper, we investigate the determinants and outcomes of mobile channel adoption on consumer consumption behaviors.
 We utilize a unique data set from one of the largest banks in China, which contains the consumer credit card consumption from PC, offline, and mobile payment channels.
 The mobile payment channel under study here is from Alipay, which is now the world’s largest mobile payment platform.
-In our work, we exploit a natural experiment through the Alipay channel adoption to study our results.
-We show the total transaction amount increases by around 2.4% after the Alipay adoption, and the total transaction frequency increases by around 23.5%.
-Furthermore, the estimation results indicate the Alipay channel acts as a substitute for the offline channel, and as a complement for the PC payment channel.
-More specifically, for the PC payment channel, the total transaction amount increases by around 0.3% after the Alipay adoption.
-On the other hand, for the physical card channel, the total transaction amount decreases by around 3.9% after the Alipay adoption.
-We explore the mechanisms behind the Alipay adoption and find two important determinants, namely, service demand and channel ubiquity.
-Furthermore, we find the adoption of the mobile payment channel would be associated with hedonic shopping motivations, and we show the impact of mobile channel adoption on product acquisition.
+In our work, we find that both higher service demand and higher local penetration are associated with earlier mobile channel adoption.
+For the post-adoption behavior analysis, we show that the total transaction amount increases by around 2.4% after the Alipay adoption, and the total transaction frequency increases by around 23.5%.
+The relationship is even stronger for medium income consumers.
+Furthermore, we find that Alipay channel acts as a substitute for the offline channel, and as a complement for the PC payment channel.
+Both substitution and complementarity effects increase over time.
+Finally, we find that the increased credit card transaction activity and profitability are likely to be driven by hedonic shopping behavior with low value items.
+Our work aims to bring managerial implications for bank and retail managers on multi-channel management.

-Keywords: Alipay, difference-in-difference, matching, mobile payment, channel, PC, offline, credit card, natural experiment
+Keywords: Alipay, adoption, mobile payment, channel, PC, offline, online, credit card.

 Suggested Citation: Suggested Citation